mascotmascot1/autodnscrypt/README.md

 This eliminates manual setup and ensures stable and reliable DoH (DNS over HTTPS) operation through the correct network interface.

-Note: This tool does not configure `dnscrypt-proxy` itself — features like DoH/TCP-only must still be enabled manually in `dnscrypt-proxy.toml`. `autodnscrypt` focuses solely on binding it to the correct interface and setting up DNS routing.
+> ⚠️ **Note:** This tool does not configure `dnscrypt-proxy` itself — features like DoH/TCP-only must still be enabled manually in `dnscrypt-proxy.toml`. `autodnscrypt` focuses solely on binding it to the correct interface and setting up DNS routing.

 ## 📂 Project Structure